 - Arrow Of Light (AOL): The highest rank in Cub Scouts, for Webelos preparing to cross over to Scouts BSA.

-You can click each heading to jump to that section of the article if one of these ranks interests you more than the others!
-However, if you’re just starting out or are thinking of joining Cub Scouts, I’d highly suggest reading this whole article so that you’ll be prepared for Cub Scouting success. 😀
+You can click each heading to jump to that section of the article if one of these ranks interests you more than the others.
+However, if you’re just starting out or are thinking of joining Cub Scouts, I’d highly suggest reading this whole article so that you’ll be prepared for the epic Cub Scouting journey to come!

 To help you out even more, below is a handy chart created by the BSA that outlines the Cub Scout ranks and ‘adventures’ that’ll need to be completed in order to advance.
 Trust me, printing this out and keeping it as a reference will help you out a ton if you’re just joining Cub Scouts!